google/gcp_scanner/CONTRIBUTING.md

 We believe in creating a friendly and welcoming environment for all members of our community.
 As such, we follow the [Google Open Source Community Guidelines](https://opensource.google/conduct/), which outlines our expectations for all those who participate in our project.

+Please read the code of conduct carefully and make sure you understand what is expected of you.
+If you have any questions or concerns, please contact the project maintainers by posting to the [Google Group](https://groups.google.com/g/gcp-scanner).